 As the 911 system developed over the years, efforts were made to assist dispatchers with certain procedures to manage emergencies until “hands-on” assistance arrived at the scene.
 In the mid-1970s, the development of the “Enhanced 911 System” aided emergency personnel in locating scenes as the caller’s address was identified.
 As technology has advanced, dispatch software now includes the ability to locate dropped cell phone calls, and even shows the GPS coordinates of a call.

 In years past, emergency dispatchers relied on the “index card” or “cookbook” type response protocols.
 If a caller had a certain type of complaint, injury or illness, the dispatcher would be directed by certain protocols or written directions to proceed.
 The Police CAD system allows dispatchers to reduce response times by utilizing a streamlined and more efficient system.
 The CAD system allows dispatchers to send messages to officers and EMS personnel’s mobile data terminals (MDT’s) when they do not want to broadcast over the radio.
 Dispatchers can easily view the status of all units that are dispatched to an incident.
-Computer-Aided Dispatching comes with dispatching software that provides tools and displays so dispatchers can handle calls quickly and professionally.
+Computer-Aided Dispatching comes with dispatching software and public safety software that provides tools and displays so dispatchers can handle calls quickly and professionally.

 Dispatching for Law Enforcement and Fire/EMS are two different animals and it takes a very savvy dispatcher to be able to do both.
 Fortunately, with the advent of Computer-Aided Dispatching, the lives of dispatchers have become less stressful and the service that they provide has become much more effective.
 Saving lives is what it’s all about.